stianjsu/messeption/messeption/readme.md

     <img src="../docs/images/release3/restfulServiceArchitecture.png" alt="restfulServiceArchitecture" width=800px/>
 </div>

 - The REST-modules in the project provides a server and api for messeption while the app is running remotely.
 Instead of accessing the data layer directly, it sends requests through the REST api.
 The api accepts http post, put, get and delete requests on specific urls.
-This would typically be "http://localhost:8080/board" for a request to get the current ForumBoard state with a local server with default settings.
+With default server settings this is "http://localhost:8080/board" (../board) for a request to get the current ForumBoard state.
 For creating a new ForumPost a http post-request would be sent to ../board/posts/addPost.
 The objects sent with the http request are json serialized utf-8 encoded strings.
 These are then decoded back into java objects with the Gson library, after being passed through the api.

 - Current acceptable adresses for board